 - Gestational diabetes.
 This is a kind of diabetes that some women get during pregnancy.
 Diabetes is when your body has too much sugar (called glucose) in the blood.

 - Being pregnant past your due date and problems during labor and birth, including problems with anesthesia (pain medicine).
 You also may need to stay in the hospital longer after having your baby than women at a healthier weight.

 - Cesarean birth (also called c-section).
 This is surgery in which your baby is born through a cut that your doctor makes in your belly and uterus (womb).
 If you’re obese, you’re more likely to have complications from a c-section, like an infection or losing too much blood.

 - Miscarriage or stillbirth.
 Miscarriage is when a baby dies in the womb before 20 weeks of pregnancy.
-Stillbirth is when a baby dies in the womb before birth but after 20 weeks of pregnancy.
+Stillbirth is when a baby dies in the womb after 20 weeks of pregnancy.

 - Trouble losing your pregnancy weight after giving birth